jianyuan/terraform-provider-sentry/docs/resources/project.md

 - `name` (String) The name for the project.
 - `organization` (String) The slug of the organization the project belongs to.
+- `teams` (Set of String) The slugs of the teams to create the project for.

 ### Optional